 A bong, also known as a water pipe, uses water to filter out ash and fine particles from smoke, resulting in a cooler and smoother hit.
 Bongs have long been a popular option for smokers everywhere.
 The earliest water pipe goes as far back as nearly 3,000 years ago, and they were commonly used for smoking dry herbs and tobacco.
 Standing the test of time, bongs are reliable and effective in providing a highly enjoyable smoking experience.

-Things to consider when buying a bong
+Things to consider when buying a water pipe

 Flower or concentrate?